GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

 #GsDevKit Server Installation

 A complete GsDevKit installation includes both a server and a client, which can be on the same or on different nodes.
 These instructions provide information on installing the server component, without installing a client.
-This is part of the [instructions for installing on two separate nodes][1]; refer to these instructions for the OS configuration required and other steps.

-The GsDevKit server  may be installed on **Linux** or **Mac**; the process is the same on both.
-The GemStone/S 64 Bit does not run directly on Windows, however, you may create a Linux VM on Windows and run the GsDevKit server within that VM.
-You must have 64-Bit Linux (or VM), in order to run GemStone/S 64 Bit.
+The GsDevKit server  may be installed on **Linux** (64-bit) or **Mac**.

 ### Determine port handling

 To establish the connection between the client and the server, a server process called the NetLDI listens on a well-known port.
 This port may be selected and reserved, or you may allow the system to select one.
 However, if you allow the OS to select the port, on restart it will select a different port and the client will need to be updated.

-To avoid this, it is recommended to assign a reserved port number to a named NetLDI by adding an entry to the network services database, which may be /etc/services, before installing.
-You do need to know the name that you will use for the server installation, since the NetLDI name is derived from that.
+We recommend assigning a reserved port number to a named NetLDI by adding an entry to the network services database, e.g.  /etc/services, before installing GsDevKit.
+You will need the stone name to do this.
 For example, if you will install the stone server with the name devKit_329, add an entry to services.dat similar to:

 ```
 devKit_329_ldi          50378/tcp        # Gemstone netldi
 ```

 ####GemStone Version and License
 Before running installing the server, please check on the [GemStone/S 64 Bit product page for the latest versions][2] and visit [the Community and Web Edition Licensing page for information on the license included with the download and other options][3].
 It is a good idea to acquire a free, Limited Community License by sending email to sales@gemtalksystems.com.
-It is also recommended that you download and use the latest version of the GemStone/S 64 Bit product.
-The following instructions are for version 3.2.9.
+We also recommended using the latest version of the GemStone/S 64 Bit product.

 ##Install Server

-The following steps are involved in installing the GsDevKit server.
 For an example script to execute, see [Example Script to Install GsDevKit Server](#example-script-to-install-server-only)

 1. **Determine your installation directory and clone GsDevKit_home to that location**